 The Company determines if an arrangement is a lease at inception.
 Right-of-use assets represent the right to use the underlying assets for the lease term and the lease liabilities represent the obligation to make lease payments arising from the leases.
 Right-of-use assets and liabilities are recognized at commencement date based on the present value of future lease payments over the lease term, which includes only payments that are fixed and determinable at the time of commencement.
 When readily determinable, the Company uses the interest rate implicit in a lease to determine the present value of future lease payments.
 For leases where the implicit rate is not readily determinable, the Company's incremental borrowing rate is used.
-The Company calculates its incremental borrowing rate on a periodic basis using a third-party financial model that estimates the rate of interest the Company would have to pay to borrow an amount equal to the total lease payments on a collateralized basis over a term similar to the lease.
-The Company applies its incremental borrowing rate using a portfolio approach.
+The Company calculates its incremental borrowing rate on a periodic basis using a third-party financial model that estimates the rate of interest the Company applies its incremental borrowing rate using a portfolio approach.
 The right-of-use assets also include any lease payments made prior to commencement and is recorded net of any lease incentives received.
 Lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise such options.